 Jeroen Goos is assistant professor at the Department for Clinical NeuroScience, Karolinska Institutet.

-With focus on our most common diseases.
-Our research areas include Imaging and non-invasive methods, AI in healthcare and Bioelectronic medicine.
+With focus on our most common diseases and medical challenges.
+Our current research areas include Imaging and non-invasive methods, AI in healthcare, and Bioelectronic medicine.

 In 2021, approximately 25,400 people were affected and 5,900 died with a stroke (cerebral infarction or cerebral hemorrhage).
 Source: National Board of Health and Welfare.

 In 2021, approximately 23,000 people had an acute heart attack in Sweden and 4,700 people died.
 Source: National Board of Health and Welfare

 In 2021, 75,313 malignant tumors were reported for 68,810 individuals.
 The most common form of cancer among women is breast cancer.
 Source: National Board of Health and Welfare

 Kidney failure is a hidden public disease that affects one in ten Swedes.
 Source Swedish Kidney Association